 When planning and ordering flowers for a wedding, you likely think about personals, altar arrangements, garlands, swag, and centerpieces—but you might not think about ordering loose blooms.
 After all, as long as all of the arrangements are in their place, why would you have any need for extra, loose stems, right?
 Well, not necessarily—turns out, loose blooms are the gold-foil sprinkles on the Pinterest-worthy cupcake when it comes to wedding aesthetics.
-We asked the über talented Janelle Nicole Wylie of Lavender Flowers for her thoughts on the benefits of ordering loose blooms.
+We asked the über talented Janelle Nicole Wylie of Lavenders Flowers for her thoughts on the benefits of ordering loose blooms.
 Read on for her top four reasons to order loose blooms for your big day:

 1. They allow you to add last-minute accents

 At any venue, there are always areas that could use design accents.
 Ordering loose blooms allows you add extra little touches to these spaces, without having to use an arrangement that might overwhelm the space.
 Think: bookcases, bar tops, dessert stations, around the cake, etc.

 Photo courtesy Lavenders Flowers

 2. They offer serious bang for their buck

 Loose blooms are a great way to make dramatic differences in a space, without having to splurge on an arrangement.
 You’ll obviously want major arrangements and/or swags and garlands for the bulk of your floral, but loose blooms will really take an event over the edge.